mcv-m6-video/mcv-m6-2021-team1/README.md

         # ...
     ]
 ```
+We already provide the base detections and tracked detections we used available inside week3/detections/ and week3/trackings_iou/ respectively
 > We assume the first detection on the list corresponds to ground truth data.

 - name: Name displayed on the bounding box on the visualizer